 It has a huge pumpkin patch where you can pick your own pumpkins and kids can have fun playing in their specially designed play areas including pony rides and hay mazes.

-After you have picked your pumpkin, you could visit the Harvest Market and check the variety of fresh produce they have in store.
+After picking your pumpkin, you could visit the Harvest Market and check the variety of fresh produce they have in store.

 Dates: October weekends only, starting October 8